-Hormonal methods are often a good choice for women who have certain menstrual problems, like very heavy cramps or bleeding, have endometriosis or ovarian cysts, have PMS, want a form of contraception that they don't have to remember or think about at the time of sex, can get regular sexual healthcare and have easy access to a pharmacy, who can stick to a regular schedule of administering the method even at times of sexual inactivity, those comfortable with "invisible" protection which they can't see working, and those who don't have to worry about missing a dose because of having to hide their use of a method from parents or partners.
+Hormonal methods can be a good choice for people who have certain menstrual problems, like very heavy cramps or bleeding, have endometriosis or ovarian cysts, have PMS, want a form of contraception that they don't have to remember or think about at the time of sex, can get regular sexual healthcare and have easy access to a pharmacy, who can stick to a regular schedule of administering the method even at times of sexual inactivity, those comfortable with "invisible" protection which they can't see working, and those who don't have to worry about missing a dose because of having to hide their use of a method from parents or partners.

 Non-hormonal methods are usually divided into two groups: barrier methods and behavioral methods.
 Barrier methods work by providing a barrier between sperm and the cervix -- the opening to the uterus.
 Behavioral methods work by partners adapting their sexual behavior in such a way as to reduce the risks of pregnancy.
 Overall, non-hormonal methods are slightly less effective than hormonal methods, and of barrier and behavioral methods, barrier methods are usually more effective, especially for younger people.
-The Copper-T IUD is also non-hormonal, but is neither a barrier more behavioral method and has a higher level of effectiveness than other non-hormonal methods.
+The Copper-T IUD is also non-hormonal, but is neither a barrier nor a behavioral method and has a higher level of effectiveness than other non-hormonal methods.

 Most non-hormonal methods do not have side effects, since they do not change the body or its function in any way.
-They do not chemically interfere with sexual drive, a person's mood or overall health, the menstrual cycle (the exception there is the Copper-T IUD), fertility or weight.
-Some barrier methods, for some women, may increase the chances of urinary tract infections or vaginal flora imbalances, and some people may have sensitivities to some barrier methods or spermicides used with them.
+They do not chemically interfere with sexual drive, a person's mood or overall health, the menstrual cycle (the exception is the Copper-T IUD), fertility or weight.
+Some barrier methods may increase the chances of urinary tract infections or vaginal flora imbalances, and some people may have sensitivities to some barrier methods or spermicides used with them.
 Of course, condoms carry the side effect of reducing the risk of STIs, and cervical barriers may also reduce risks of cervical infections.

-Non-hormonal methods are often a good choice for women looking to avoid the side effects of hormonal methods or who cannot use hormonal methods, for those who only want to use a method at the time of any sex, who want very quick reversibility in terms of their fertility, who may have issues regularly paying for or administering hormonal methods, who have the ability to use that method at the time of sex consistently (and with some methods, who have partners willing and able to cooperate with use of that method), who like to be able to see their method to know it's working, who have religious or ethical objections to hormonal methods and/or who want their male partners to be more involved with birth control.
+Non-hormonal methods are often a good choice for people looking to avoid the side effects of hormonal methods or who cannot use hormonal methods, for those who only want to use a method at the time of any sex, who want very quick reversibility in terms of their fertility, who may have issues regularly paying for or administering hormonal methods, who have the ability to use that method at the time of sex consistently (and with some methods, who have partners willing and able to cooperate with use of that method), who like to be able to see their method to know it's working, who have religious or ethical objections to hormonal methods and/or who want their partners to be more involved with birth control.

-Non-hormonal methods are usually not the best choice for women with uncooperative partners (but then, of course, we'd say your best method is probably ditching the dopey partner), who have a hard time remembering to use a method at the time of sex or who do not want even a minute interruption during sex, for those sensitive to any materials or agents used with a given non-hormonal method (though there are usually alternatives: latex-sensitive people, for instance, can use non-latex condoms), for those uncomfortable touching their own genitals and/or talking about birth control at the time of use with a partner (and I think you know what we'd tell you with that one, too).
+Non-hormonal methods are usually not the best choice for people with uncooperative partners (but then, of course, we'd say your best method is probably ditching the crappy partner), who have a hard time remembering to use a method at the time of sex or who do not want even a minute interruption during sex, for those sensitive to any materials or agents used with a given non-hormonal method (though there are usually alternatives: latex-sensitive people, for instance, can use non-latex condoms), for those uncomfortable touching their own genitals and/or talking about birth control at the time of use with a partner (and I think you know what we'd tell you with that one, too).